mehdinathani/Dart-45-Assignments/README.md

 Note: Try these short programs to get some firsthand experience with Dart and Flutter.
 You might want to create a new folder for each exercise to keep them organized.
 Create a single Github repository to commit the code for these exercises and once finished submit the URL of the repo.

 1. Install Flutter and [VS Code](https://code.visualstudio.com/) on your computer.
 2. Personal Message: Store a person’s name in a variable, and print a message to that person.
-Your message should be simple, such as, “Hello Eric, would you like to learn some Python today?”
+Your message should be simple, such as, “Hello Eric, would you like to learn some Flutter today?”
-3. Name Cases: Store a person’s name in a variable, and then print that person’s name in lowercase, uppercase, and titlecase.
+3. Name Cases: Store a person’s name in a variable, and then print that person’s name in lowercase, uppercase.
 4. Famous Quote: Find a quote from a famous person you admire.
 Print the quote and the name of its author.
 Your output should look something like the following, including the quotation marks:

 Albert Einstein once said, “A person who never made a mistake never tried anything new.”